-The probability that damage to life, health, or the environment will occur as a result of a given hazard (such as exposure to a toxic chemical).
-Some risks can be measured or estimated in numerical terms (e.g., one chance in a hundred).
+The probability that adverse effects to human health or the environment will occur due to a given hazard (such as exposure to a toxic chemical or mixture of toxic chemicals).
+We can measure or estimate some risks in numerical terms (for example, one chance in a hundred).

-Consistent with the definition EPA used in the analyses to support the Integrated Urban Air Toxics Strategy, a county is considered “rural” if it does not contain a metropolitan statistical area with a population greater than 250,000 and the U.S. Census Bureau does not designate more than 50 percent of the population as “urban.”
-Note that this definition does not necessarily apply for any regulatory or implementation purpose.
+A county is considered “rural” if it does not contain a metropolitan statistical area with a population greater than 250,000 and the U.S. Census Bureau designates 50 percent or less of the population as “urban.”

 A panel of scientists, engineers, and economists who provide EPA with independent scientific and technical advice.